RMDEVCLT/RollBackWindowsUpdates/README.txt

 # RollBackWindowsUpdates
-Roll Back Windows Updates.
+Dynamic Roll Back for Windows Updates.
+Things to know:
+- It will search and identify what has been installed between the 2nd tuesday of the month and the previous 2nd tuesday of the month.
+- It cannot be run 2x by default.
+- It cannot remove servicing stack locked down by Microsoft.

-*) Download the file to C:\temp\RollbackDynamic.ps1
+1) Download the file to C:\temp\RollbackDynamic.ps1
-*) Open Powershell as the Administrator and Navidate to C:\Scripts.
+2) Open Powershell as the Administrator and Navidate to C:\Scripts.
-*) Run the script:   .\RollBackDynamic.ps1
+3) Run the script:   .\RollBackDynamic.ps1
 [hvserver]: PS C:\script> dir